juliocamarero/liferay-docs/develop/new-articles/recycle-bin/01-moving-entries-to-the-recycle-bin.markdown

 can refer to the [`SongTrashHandler`](https://github.com/liferay-labs/jukebox-portlet/blob/6.2.x/docroot/WEB-INF/src/org/liferay/jukebox/trash/SongTrashHandler.java) and its base class [`JukeBoxBaseTrashHandler`](https://github.com/liferay-labs/jukebox-portlet/blob/6.2.x/docroot/WEB-INF/src/org/liferay/jukebox/trash/JukeBoxBaseTrashHandler.java).

-After you've implemented trash handlers for your trash-enabled entities, specify the handlers in your app's `liferay-portlet.xml` file.
-For example, the Jukebox's Song portlet specifies the song trash handler like this:

-    <trash-handler>org.liferay.jukebox.trash.SongTrashHandler</trash-handler>
+The Component annotation will tie your handler to an specific type of entity setting the property model.class.name as the class name of the trash-enabled entity.
+For example:

+     @Component(
+     	property = {"model.class.name=com.liferay.journal.model.JournalArticle"},
+     	service = TrashHandler.class
+     )

-You can refer to the Jukebox portlet's [`liferay-portlet.xml`](https://github.com/liferay-labs/jukebox-portlet/blob/6.2.x/docroot/WEB-INF/liferay-portlet.xml) file to see the trash handlers it specifies.
+You can refer to the Journal Article Trash handler [`JournalArticleTrashHandler`](https://github.com/liferay/liferay-portal/blob/master/modules/apps/web-experience/journal/journal-service/src/main/java/com/liferay/journal/trash/JournalArticleTrashHandler.java) file to see a more complex example of a trash handler.

 +$$$

-**Note:** A trash handler refers to an entity, not a portlet.
-A trash handler can, therefore, be declared in any of a plugin's portlets.
-A best practice is to declare them in the app's principal portlet.
+**Note:** A trash handler refers to an entity, not a portlet because entities that support the recycle bin should support it independently of the portlet used to interact with them.
+A trash handler must, therefore, make reference to a class name of an entity, not to a portlet in particular.

 $$$